analyticsgym/analytics_fundamentals/0_sql/0_sql_overview.md

     SELECT 456 AS user_id, 3 AS order_id, 444 AS purchase_amount
     UNION
     SELECT 789 AS user_id, 4 AS order_id, 10 AS purchase_amount
+    UNION
+    SELECT 789 AS user_id, 6 AS order_id, 250 AS purchase_amount
 )

--- grab first purchase by user
+-- grabs first purchase by user
-SELECT
+-- `DISTINCT ON` grabs the first row in each group based on ordering SELECT
     DISTINCT ON (user_id)
     user_id,